{{r.fundCode}} {{r.fundName}} {{r.series}} {{r.assetClass}}

 Date of publication: Sep 16, 2025

-RBC GAM is the asset management division of Royal Bank of Canada (RBC) which includes RBC Global Asset Management Inc. (RBC GAM Inc.), RBC Global Asset Management (U.S.) Inc. (RBC GAM-US), RBC Global Asset Management (UK) Limited (RBC GAM-UK), and RBC Global Asset Management (Asia) Limited (RBC GAM-Asia) which are separate, but affiliated subsidiaries of RBC.
+This material is provided by RBC Global Asset Management (RBC GAM) for informational purposes only and may not be reproduced, distributed or published without the written consent of RBC GAM or the relevant affiliated entity listed herein.
+RBC GAM is the asset management division of Royal Bank of Canada (RBC) which includes RBC Global Asset Management Inc. (RBC GAM Inc.), RBC Global Asset Management (U.S.) Inc. (RBC GAM-US), RBC Global Asset Management (UK) Limited (RBC GAM-UK), and RBC Global Asset Management (Asia) Limited (RBC GAM-Asia), which are separate, but affiliated subsidiaries of RBC.

-Any investment and economic outlook information contained in this document has been compiled by RBC GAM from various sources.
-Information obtained from third parties is believed to be reliable, but no representation or warranty, express or implied, is made by RBC GAM, its affiliates or any other person as to its accuracy, completeness or correctness.
+Any investment and economic outlook information contained in this material has been compiled by RBC GAM from various sources.
+Information obtained from third parties is believed to be reliable, but no representation or warranty, expressed or implied, is made by RBC GAM, its affiliates or any other person as to its accuracy, completeness or correctness.
 RBC GAM and its affiliates assume no responsibility for any errors or omissions in such information.
+Opinions contained herein reflect the judgment and thought leadership of RBC GAM and are subject to change at any time without notice.

-Some of the statements contained in this document may be considered forward-looking statements which provide current expectations or forecasts of future results or events.
+Some of the statements contained in this material may be considered forward-looking statements which provide current expectations or forecasts of future results or events.
 Forward-looking statements are not guarantees of future performance or events and involve risks and uncertainties.
-Do not place undue reliance on these statements because actual results or events may differ materially from those described in such forward-looking statements as a result of various factors.
-Before making any investment decisions, we encourage you to consider all relevant factors carefully.
+Do not place undue reliance on these statements because actual results or events may differ materially.
+2025